 First thing to do is assess their leg .
 Start at your cat's paw gently run your fingers down the leg watching and feeling for any sensitive areas.
 Look out for open wounds, swelling, redness, and in extreme cases dangling limbs.

 If it is something such as a small splinter gently pull the splinter out with tweezers and clean the area with soap and water.
 Be sure to keep an eye on the area to ensure that an infection doesn't take hold as the puncture wound heals.

 If overgrown nails are the issue trim your cat's nails as usual.

-If you cannot ascertain the cause of the limp and they are still limping after 24 hours make an appointment with your vet.
+If you cannot ascertain the cause of the limp and they are still limping after 24 hours, visit the vet.

 Should You Take Your Cat to The Vet

 It is always a good idea to take your cat to the vet for limping to prevent infection or get a proper diagnosis.
-If any of the following situations apply to your cat make an appointment with your vet:
+If any of the following situations apply to your cat make visit your vet:

 - You can't identify the cause

 - They have been limping for more than 24 hours